 While not all open-source projects lead to the creation of secure products, WebRTC is very secure, owing to the concerted effort of not only the technology companies backing the standards, but also the many developers across the globe that contribute to its success.

-Another security feature associated with WebRTC is its unique nature of data transfer; the transfer of audio and video data between users is done end-to-end.
-There are no servers in between that handle the data.
+Another security feature associated with WebRTC is its unique nature of data transfer; the transfer of audio and video data between users is encrypted.
 The connecting service is used for signaling, but the main audio-video data exchange happens between users' or attendees' browsers.
 This design reduces the avenues that hackers can use to eavesdrop into a session.

 Our software also is kept up to date on the security front, reducing the chances of a third party eavesdropping on your content or successfully hacking into your sessions.